Leehudson514/House_analysis/README.md

     * Created **database** using PGadmin
        * Uploaded data to database
        * Linked data together using zipcode as the primary key
+       * Connected static data on income and population by state

 ![goals](https://github.com/Leehudson514/House_analysis/blob/main/Resources/photos/database.png)